 - Historic attempts to measure GW

 - Detecting GW with interferometry

 - Future instruments

-Disclaimer: I am an experimental physicist with a background in optics, I don't know a lot about GR or astronomy
+Disclaimer: I am an experimental physicist with background in optics, I don't know a lot about GR.
+I worked for many years at the Virgo site.

 What are Gravitational Waves?